Grades will be allocated to ASS#1 (Steps 2-6) as follows:

 3. Comments on other’s blogs:

-Gives limited evidence of having commented on other people’s blogs.
 Gives link to at least one favourite blog and at least some limited comment as to why they thought the blog(s) were good.

 Leaves it blank (or largely blank).

 Inputted all items for the three financial statements for 4 years, using the group accounts for their correct firm.
-Well set out and presented.
+Well set out and presented. (most students will get 5 marks – if they make a few errors they will get 4 marks)

 Inputted almost all items for the three financial statements for 4 years, using the group accounts for their correct firm.
 Quite well set out and presented.